mediakreativ/craft-blocksmith/README.md

-# Blocksmith Plugin for Craft CMS (Beta)
+# Blocksmith Plugin for Craft CMS

-Blocksmith enhances the way you work with Craft CMS Matrix fields.
-Say goodbye to dropdown lists and hello to a sleek modal for block selection, complete with visual previews and intuitive options.
+**Blocksmith** redefines the way you work with Craft CMS Matrix fields.
+Forget long dropdown lists and experience a sleek, modern modal for block selection, enhanced by visual previews and intuitive controls.
+Whether you're adding a block via the "New entry" button or through the enhanced context menu, **Blocksmith** transforms block selection into a seamless and visually engaging experience.

-This is the **beta release** of the Blocksmith plugin.
-While it is fully functional and tested, some features are still being finalized, and feedback is highly appreciated to further improve the plugin.

 ## Features

 - **Intuitive modal for block/entry type selection**: Replaces Craft's native dropdown with a streamlined and visually enhanced modal interface, which also supports tall content types for better previews.
 - **Context menu enhancements**: Add blocks directly above existing ones with the "Add block above" option, replacing Craft's native individual entry type buttons.
-- **Flexible preview settings**:
-  - Choose where preview images are stored, including support for asset volumes and optional subfolders.
-  - Upload custom preview images directly via the Craft Asset Browser or use handle-based preview images as an alternative if preferred.
+- **Flexible preview settings**: Upload custom preview images directly via the Craft Asset Browser or use handle-based preview images as an alternative if preferred.
+- **Enhanced layout and usability**: Masonry.js ensures a flexible and aesthetic grid layout, even for blocks with tall content previews.
 - **Block settings management**: Easily manage block descriptions and preview images directly within the "Configure Blocks" section.
+- **Category and Favorite Management**: Organize blocks into categories and quickly filter or reset with the "All Categories" button.
 - **Language support**: Available in the following languages: English, German, French, Spanish, Italian, Dutch, Portuguese, Russian, Ukrainian, Arabic, Czech, Danish, Greek, Finnish, Hebrew, Japanese, Korean, Polish, Swedish, Turkish, and Chinese.
 Need another language?
 Feel free to [contact us](mailto:plugins@mediakreativ.de) or submit a [feature request](https://github.com/mediakreativ/craft-blocksmith/issues).